myrrlyn/apocrypha.es/priv/archive/1uyeid.md

 My source, Uriel, said

-> *"When I woke up in the rubble, I was amazed to be alive.
-But although I was*
+> “When I woke up in the rubble, I was amazed to be alive.
+But although I was
-> *surging with the thrill of survival, I was sad too, on a level that’s hard*
+> surging with the thrill of survival, I was sad too, on a level that’s hard to
-> *to describe.
-I cried for a long time, and not just because my brothers in*
+> describe.
+I cried for a long time, and not just because my brothers in arms
-> *arms were gone.
+> were gone.
 There was something poetic about that day.
-It didn’t matter*
+It didn’t matter whether
-> *whether you were grey skinned or not or whether you worshipped the Divines*
+> you were grey skinned or not or whether you worshipped the Divines or the
-> *or the Temple.
-I knew something special had been and was now vanished.*
+> Temple.
+I knew something special had been and was now vanished.
+Because, for
-> *Because, for one day, one beautiful moment in Mournhold’s sordid history, we*
+> one day, one beautiful moment in Mournhold’s sordid history, we weren’t
-> *weren’t Dunmer, Imperials, Nords or whatever… we were just brothers and*
+> Dunmer, Imperials, Nords or whatever… we were just brothers and sisters.
+Just
-> *sisters.
-Just the people of Morrowind."*
+> the people of Morrowind.”

+{:.text-italic}

 It was a very long time ere the sack was completed- this was, according to Uriel, a relentless, door to door week long bloodbath.